Wood & Water.

 It’s all about proper humidification and dehumidification.

-Over many decades of wood floor experience, we’ve learned a lot of what could be done, what should be done, and, what should NOT be done.
+Over many decades of wood floor experience, we’ve learned that a lot of short cuts that “could” be done are most often, things that should NOT be done!

-We can change a lot of things, but try as we may, we can’t change the Laws of Physics!
+Try as some may, you just can’t change the Laws of Physics!